buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 this long, slender **candle** is dedicated to a Patron and shares its Traits.
 The candle' \*\*s Traits can be identified through a 1-hour ritual of placing it alongside the candle.

-The Narrator chooses the Patron and its associated Traits or determines it randomly.
+The Game Master chooses the Patron and its associated Traits or determines it randomly.

 The magic of the candle activates when the candle is lit with two actions.
 After burning for 4 hours, the candle is destroyed.
 You can decide to extinguish it early to reuse it later.
 Deduct the time remaining before the candle is extinguished in 1-minute increments to determine how long the candle has burned.